 In Section \ref{Mimetic Discretizations} primal and dual staggered grids in 3D are introduced.
 These grids are the same as those introduce by Yee \cite{Yee1966} in 1966 to discretize Maxwell's equations.
 Consequently there are two types of scalar fields and two types of discrete vector fields.
 The differential operators divergence, gradient and curl are discretized as in \cite{RobidouxSteinberg2011}.
 Because two grids are used there are two of each of the first order discrete operators $\divg$, $\curl$ and $\grad$.
 Additionally it is shown how to discretize the material properties.
 This section continues by defining discrete inner products and adjoint operators critical for understanding important properties of the discrete operators.
 Note that the paper \cite{MohamedHiraniSataney16} also used a dual grid differential form method to discretize the Navier-Stokes Equations.
 For an introduction to the relationship of vector calculus to differential forms see the notes \cite{Arapura99}.

-In Section \ref{Scalar Wave 3d} the scalar wave equation is discretized for constant scalar material properties and constant time the identity for matrix material properties.
-This is actually a vary easy task.
-From \cite{RobidouxSteinberg2011} we have simple programs that compute the action of the divergence, curl on discrete vector fields and the gradient on discrete scalar fields.
-As there are two types of fields there are two types of each discreted operator.
+In Section \ref{Discretize Wave} the scalar wave equation and Maxwell's equations are discretized for constant scalar material properties and constant time the identity for matrix material properties.
+This is actually a easy task.
+There are programs \cite{RobidouxSteinberg2011} available for computing the action of the divergence, curl on discrete vector fields and the gradient on discrete scalar fields.
+As there are two types of fields so there are two types of each discrete operator.
 Additionally a with a bit of algebra a conserved quantity similar to the ones in the previous sections can be computed.
 Simulation show that the conserved quantity is constant to one part in $10^{15}$, see {\tt ScalarWave.m}.
 Also the curl of the velocity field is constant to one part in $10^{13}$.
-So everything works in the case of the scalar wave equation with constant material properties.
+So everything works in the case of the scalar wave equation and Maxwell's equations with constant material properties.

 In Section \ref{E and M section} we show how to create a conserved quantity for Maxwell's equations that is constant to one in $10^{15}$, and also show that the divergence of the electric and magnetic fields are constant to one part in $10^{13}$, see {\tt Maxwell.m}.